bihorac-LAB/Exposome/Tools/doc/UserManual.md

      -v $(pwd)/test/source:/source \
      -d ghcr.io/chorus-ai/chorus-postgis-sdoh:main
    ```
    - Replace `VARIABLES` with the comma-separated list of variable IDs you need from `VRBL_SRC_SIMPLE.csv`.
    - Replace `DATA_SOURCES` with the relevant data source IDs (from `DATA_SRC_SIMPLE.csv`).

-3. **Run the second Docker command to generate the external exposure file:**
+2. ** Generate the external exposure file:**

    ```bash
    docker exec postgis-chorus /app/produce_external_exposure.sh
    ```

-4. **Output:** `EXTERNAL_EXPOSURE.csv` in your mounted directory (e.g., `./test/source`).
+3. **Output:** `EXTERNAL_EXPOSURE.csv` will appear in your mounted directory (e.g., `./test/source`).

 #### Notes & Tips
-- Run these commands in Terminal (Mac) or WSL/PowerShell/Command Prompt on Windows; WSL is usually more robust for Docker on Windows.
+- Run these commands in Terminal (Mac) or WSL/PowerShell/Command Prompt on Windows; WSL is more robust for Docker on Windows.
 - If your site needs more variables, expand `VARIABLES` accordingly.
-- **Note:** The Docker container may only run successfully once.
-If you need to run it again, you may need to delete the container and image, then pull the image again before re-running the command.
+- **Important**: The container may only run successfully once.
+To rerun, you may need to delete the container and image, then pull the image again.

 ---